DeterminateSystems/macos-ephemeral/README.md

 Click "Save".

-## Management Profile: Custom Commands: Autologin
+## Management Profile: Custom Commands: Autologin as CI

 Autologin is necessary to allow fast erases and reprovisions.